michaelpropp18/universal_store/README.md

 4. We recommend placing the flutter sdk folder in the same directory as the universal_store folder itself.
 This ensures that the universal store can run flutter properly.
 You can place the flutter folder in a different directory, but will need to adjust the flutter path accordingly.

 We highly recommend visiting https://flutter.dev/docs/ to troubleshoot any issues as this is much more comprehensive then our list above.
 Running ```flutter doctor``` will tell you exactly which components are not working, and https://flutter.dev/docs/  contains documentation of how to fix these specific issues.

+# User Guide

+## New Customer Registration
+- Open the Universal Store app on your device
+- On the login screen, click "Create Account"
+- Click "Customer"
+- Enter first and last name
+- Enter email, password, and then confirm password.
+Passwords must match and be at least 6 characters long.
+- Click "Create Account"

+## New Manager Registration
+- Open the Universal Store App on your device
+- On the login screen, click "Create Account"
+- Click "Store Manager"
+- Enter store name, phone number, website, and address
+- Enter email, password, and then confirm password.
+Passwords must match and be at least 6 characters long.
+- Click "Create Account"

+## Existing User Login
+- Enter valid email and password
+- Click "Sign in"
+- To reset your password, click "Forgot Password" and enter your email for instructions to reset

+## Manager View/Edit Profile
+- Login with a valid manager account
+- Click "My Store" to view store pfofile
+- Click the pencil icon to edit any field in the profile
+- Click "save" to save changes

+## Manager View/Edit Inventory
+- Login with a valid manager account
+- Click "My Inventory" to view store inventory
+- Click on the "+" button to add a new item.
+Then enter the item's name, price, quantity, barcode, and descritption and click "save"
+- Click the ">" button to view more information about any given inventory item
+- To edit an existing inventory item, click the pencil icon next to the field.
+Click "save" to save changes.
+- To delete an existing inventory item, click the "delete" button.